Kanomble/celery_blast/README.md

 #answer with y
 ````
 ## TODO
+- [ ] blastn one way searches can't display query sequence informations received by biopython, biopython uses the protein db per default which causes errors if gene ids are provided
 - [ ] use a config file for all configuration options, e.g. the panoptes
 - [ ] installation still requires the `assembly_levels.sql` SQL-Script which inserts the four assembly levels, search for automatic insertions by installation
 - [ ] add more options to BlastSettings - Alter BlastSettings model and forms
 - [ ] add configuration environment variables for SNAKEMAKE